 Get a bite of what’ll be dished up during Foodfort 2020.

-Foodfort is excited to bring back the chef-farmer-food community dinner on Wednesday, March 25, 2020, featuring a nationally renowned award winning chef, as well as another Street Eats event, a market-style shindig inspired by the night markets of Asia and South America, with local chefs providing tastes + samples of their delish dishes.
+Foodfort is excited to bring back the annual chef-farmer-food community dinner on Wednesday, March 25, this year featuring James Beard Award-winning chefs Abe Conlon & Adrienne Lo of Chicago restaurant Fat Rice, as well as another Street Eats event, a market-style shindig inspired by night markets around the world, with local chefs providing tastes + samples of their delish dishes.

-For Foodfort Tastes, Foodfort alum and James Beard Award-winning chef Hugh Acheson will return for Foodfort 2020 and will collaborate with local chef Sarah Kelly of Petit 4.
+Foodfort alum and James Beard Award-winning chef Hugh Acheson will return for Foodfort Tastes and will collaborate with local chef Sarah Kelly of Petit 4.
 For Foodfort Talks, we’ll get a taste of the James Beard Award-winning podcast Copper & Heat with Katy and Ricardo Osuna.

 Foodfort is all ages and open to the public, with a few ticketed food events.
-Foodfort Tastes & Talks will take place Friday through Sunday of Treefort 2020 (March 25th-29th).
-Admission to Foodfort is included in a Treefort pass.
+Foodfort Tastes & Talks will take place Friday through Sunday of Treefort 2020 (March 25-29).
+Admission to non-ticketed Foodfort events is included in a Treefort pass.